Subhomogeneous Deep Equilibrium Models: Experiments

 \subsection{SubDEQ on benchmark image datasets}

 We now show the capacity of SubDEQ in terms of classification tasks.
 We train them on different image benchmark datasets: CIFAR-10 \cite{krizhevsky2009learning}, SVHN \cite{SVHN}, and MNIST \cite{lecun-mnisthandwrittendigit-2010}.
-We compare SubDEQ with MonDEQ as well as neural ode (nODE) architectures \cite{Chen2019NeuralODE}.
+We compare SubDEQ with MonDEQ as well as neural ode (nODE) architectures \cite{Chen2019NeuralODE} and standard explicit network baselines.
 Overall, we consider the following models (for the feedforward implicit layer case):